 Stroke is the leading cause of long-term disability among adults in the United States and the fourth leading cause of death (behind diseases of the heart and all forms of cancer).
 Nearly 800,000 people suffer new or recurrent stroke each year, and almost 165,000 die of the condition.

 The Stroke Center at Regional Medical Center Bayonet Point is a state-of-the-art stroke prevention and treatment program, providing a seamless system of handling patients from the emergency room through rehabilitation.

 Call for a free magnet with the Warning Signs of a Stroke at 1-877-442-2362.

 Certified "Advanced" Primary Stroke Center

-Regional Medical Center Bayonet Point has been certified by the Joint Commission (JC) as an "ADVANCED" Primary Stroke Center.
-To achieve certification, Medical Center Bayonet Pint has assembled a team of highly skilled medical professionals - including emergency physicians, surgeons, neurologists, nurses, therapists, laboratory and pharmacy staff, and radiologists - who are specially trained to respond quickly and completely to the needs of a stroke patient.
+Regional Medical Center Bayonet Point has been certified by the Joint Commission (JC) as a Primary Stroke Center.
+To achieve certification, Medical Center Bayonet Point has assembled a team of highly skilled medical professionals - including emergency physicians, surgeons, neurologists, nurses, therapists, laboratory and pharmacy staff, and radiologists - who are specially trained to respond quickly and completely to the needs of a stroke patient.